 The award will be presented at the SSR Annual Meeting by a member of the Trainee Affairs Committee.

-Current Regular, Emeritus, and Trainee members of the Society may nominate individuals for the Trainee Mentor Award.
+Current Regular, Emeritus, and Trainee members of the Society may nominate individuals for the Trainee Mentoring Award.
 To submit a nomination, send an abbreviated version of the nominee’s curriculum vitae consisting of: